So much is out of your control when it comes to breast cancer. Follow these tips to take back some control and help prevent it.

 - Persistent pain that doesn’t go away with your cycle

 - Nipple discharge — particularly if it’s clear or bloody

 Breast cancers diagnosed in young women are very rare.

 But within the population of early breast cancers, there’s a unique group of patients who have pregnancy-associated breast cancer (PABC).
 Thirty percent of breast cancer diagnoses in younger women occur during pregnancy or within a year after having a baby.

 Between pregnancy and lactation, your breasts undergo a lot of change in those years.
 It can be difficult to understand what’s normal for a mom to experience or what is a cause for concern.
-But if something doesn’t feel right, Dr. Preisser advises you to still get your concern evaluated.
+But if something doesn’t feel right, our physicians advise you to still get your concern evaluated.